stefffdev/NubeSync/README.md

 * NubeSync can be implemented as a successor to the Azure Mobile App Service offline sync capabilities

 ## Supported Platforms
-* Every platform that supports .NET Standard 2.0 (Xamarin, Blazor, Uno, UWP, WPF, ...)
+* Every platform that supports .NET Standard 2.0 (Xamarin, MAUI, Blazor, Uno, UWP, WPF, ...)
 * Flutter

 ## Documentation & Getting Started